AbinashBishoyi/zegoggl.es/_posts/2009-03-28-many-eyes-google-suggest.markdown

 ---
-title: the world's questions... many eyes on google suggest.
+title: The world's questions... many eyes on Google suggest.
 categories:
 - infoviz
 - google
 layout: post
 ---

-Visualising results from google suggest.
+Visualising results from Google suggest.

 I've been meaning to play around with the [google suggest api](http://blogoscoped.com/archive/2006-08-17-n22.html) for quite a while, and was also quite curious about IBM's collaborative visualisation platform [many eyes](http://manyeyes.alphaworks.ibm.com/).

-Google suggest has been around for a long time (as part of google labs), but only recently got integrated by default into google search (["At a loss for words?"](http://googleblog.blogspot.com/2008/08/at-loss-for-words.html)).
-It's a fascinating data source, because it reflects how (at least the majority) of users interact with google.
+Google suggest has been around for a long time (as part of Google labs), but only recently got integrated by default into Google search (["At a loss for words?"](http://googleblog.blogspot.com/2008/08/at-loss-for-words.html)).
+It's a fascinating data source, because it reflects how (at least the majority) of users interact with Google.
 See ["An Expirement (sic) with Google Suggest"](http://digg.com/tech_news/An_Expirement_with_Google_Suggest) for some (sometimes scary) examples.